Ly2017To/Notes/README.md

 Notes of coding and technology

-leetcode: summary of some exercises, C and CPP knowledge.
+leetcode: summary of some exercises, Cpp notes, OS notes, STL notes